Yongsan cats: Army garrison faces furry invasion as soldiers move south of Seoul

 She noticed the problem after moving to Yongsan with her husband in July and volunteered to help.

 “I have never seen so many stray cats.
 They’re everywhere,” she said in a recent interview.
-“My husband would come home from work and be like, ‘Kerry, there’s a project out there waiting for you.
+“My husband would come home from work and be like, ‘Kerri, there’s a project out there waiting for you.
 You’d better get on it.’”